 Parent/Teacher Conferences are one method of communication between the school and home.
-These are scheduled for two days during the school year during the first-marking period.
-Conferences are arranged at the convenience of the teacher and the parent and are held before school and after pupils are dismissed (usually after a four hour pupil instructional day) and during early evening.
+These are scheduled for two days in November following the end of the first-marking period.
+Afternoon and evening conferences will be available on these two days.
+Parents will receive information from the Main Office regarding selecting a date and time for their conference(s).

-Parents may request additional conferences throughout the school year by contacting the school office so that a mutually convenient time and date may be arranged.
+Parents may request additional conferences throughout the school year by contacting the school office so that a mutually convenient time and date may be arranged between the parent and the teacher.